wavefrontHQ/docs/pages/doc/tutorial_dashboards.md

 ## Task 1: Find a Sample Dashboard in the Dashboards Browser

-Your Wavefront instance includes pre-built tutorial and tour integrations with dashboards that show off Wavefront using sample metrics.
-Let's explore a tour dashboard, which contains sample data on any Wavefront instance.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) includes pre-built tutorial and tour integrations with dashboards that show how to use the product with sample metrics.
+Let's explore a tour dashboard, which contains sample data.

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="50%">
 <ol>
-<li>Log in to Wavefront.
+<li>Log in to the product.
 The URL is something like <code>https://example.wavefront.com</code></li>
 <li>Select <strong>Dashboards > All Dashboards</strong>.</li>
-<li>In the search bar, type <strong>Tour</strong> and select <strong>Name Contains: Tour</strong></li>
+<li>In the search bar, enter <strong>Tour</strong> and select <strong>Name Contains: Tour</strong></li>
 <li>Scroll through the list of dashboards and select <strong>Tour: Cluster Metrics Exploration. </strong></li></ol></td>
 <td width="50%"><img src="/images/find_tour_pro.png" alt="type tour and select Tour Pro"/></td>
 </tr>